cherrylabs/arx-core/README.md

 - Documentation has moved to his own repository for better download performance
 - The version will follows the Laravel version number to avoid complications so we skip the 3 version !
 - Config classes from Arx are now usable outside Laravel !
 Just call new Arx\classes\Config()
-- Database class from Laravel are now available outside laravel
+- Database class from Laravel are now available outside Laravel
-- Add a Mail class helper from laravel and SwiftMailer
+- Add a Mail class helper from laravel and SwiftMailer usable outside Laravel too !

 ## 3.x